MichalisTatas/Syspro-Second/README.txt

 ******************IMPORTANT CHANGE BASHSCRIPT*******************
-need to change bashscripot dir and use path for the function and not hardcoded ../bashScript/dir

-xanw mia xwra sto bash script
+need to change bashscripot dir and use path not hardcoded xanw mia xwra sto bash script

 Done :